Interior Design

 Our Mission

-Primary to the mission of the interior design program is a commitment to the intellectual, personal, and professional growth of its students.
-Through varied and increasingly complex coursework coupled with a strong community based project component, the students and faculty have and will continue to enhance the region in terms of residential, health care, and commercial designs as well as culturally sensitive and public-interest projects.
+Primary to the mission of interior design program is commitment to intellectual, personal, and professional growth of its students.
+Through varied and increasingly complex coursework coupled with a strong community-based project component, the students and faculty have and will continue to enhance the region in terms of residential, healthcare, and commercial designs as well as culturally sensitive and public-interest projects,

 These projects connect the students, faculty, and community in a dynamic relationship, inspire students to expand their horizons, and create life-long learners.
 The program is rigorous and comprehensive resulting in professional and innovative designers who are actively sought by employers after graduation.